ResidentMario/subway-explorer-api/README.md

  "authority_end_time":1522555200}
 ```

 The second and more interesting route is `poll-travel-times`.
-This route returns the most efficient trip between two stops possible at given timestamps.
+This route returns the most efficient trip between two
+stops (on the same line) possible at given timestamps.
 For example, if you visit the following URL:

 ```
 http://localhost:3000/poll-travel-times/json?line=2&start=247N&end=220N&timestamps=2018-01-18T02:00